 The final piece is the sole or outsole of the shoe.
 Designs fall into two general categories: blown or carbon rubber.
 Starting with blown rubber, this is the lighter alternative that uses an air injection process to cut weight and retain a lot of flexibility and bounciness underfoot.
 Downsides are that the material isn’t very durable and doesn’t provide a lot of traction, especially in the wet.
 Because of this, blown rubber is commonly used around the forefoot and midfoot and rarely takes up the entirety of the exposed outsole.
 Carbon rubber is heavier and more rigid, but strategically placed panels of it boost longevity and grip in a variety of conditions.

 One positive note in regard to sizing is that many models of running shoes—and road runners in particular—are made in an expansive range of lengths and widths.
-Take the women’s version of the popular Brooks Ghost 16, which is offered in sizes from 5 to 13 and a total of four widths (narrow, medium, wide, and extra wide).
-Further, some running brands have invested heavily in advanced online tools for finding your ideal pair.
+Take the women’s version of the Brooks Ghost 17, which is offered in sizes from 5 to 13 and a total of four widths (narrow, medium, wide, and extra wide).
+Further, some running brands have invested heavily in online tools for finding your ideal pair.
 One of our favorites is Brooks' Shoe Finder, which asks detailed questions about injury history, training goals, flexibility, and walking gait to provide specific shoe recommendations.

 Running is a year-round activity, but the enthusiasm for getting out certainly ticks up in the warmer months.
 As such, manufacturers put a premium on temperature regulation on hot days.
 Far and away, the most significant factor for a shoe’s breathability is how well its upper materials release hot air and sweat.
 Logically, a thinner and more porous (read: mesh-heavy) upper performs best in the heat, while a thicker and more substantial material will run warm but help keep you protected on cold days (as well as hold up better over the long term).
 Overall, most of the shoes reviewed above offer plenty of breathability for running in the warmer months.

 No waterproof shoes made our list, with the reason being that most runners value breathability and quick drying time over the ability to seal out moisture.
 Unless you frequently run in slush or snow, our take is that you'll be better off saving weight with a non-waterproof shoe, which will inherently dry out quicker if submerged compared to a shoe with a waterproof membrane.
 That said, if you're looking for a dedicated winter running shoe or live in a particularly wet climate like the Pacific Northwest, several manufacturers make waterproof versions of their core models for an additional cost.
-For example, Brooks' Ghost 16 is sold in a Gore-Tex version that costs $30 more than the non-waterproof model.
+For example, Brooks' Ghost is sold in a Gore-Tex version that costs $20 more than the non-waterproof model.

 One of the age-old running shoe questions is when to retire your beloved pair of trainers.
-And while there are a range of considerations including your body weight, stride (heel strikers put more stress on the shoe), and terrain (pavement usually wears shoes down faster than dirt trails), there are some key guidelines to follow.
+And while there are a range of considerations, including your body weight, stride (heel strikers put more stress on the shoe), and terrain (pavement usually wears shoes down faster than dirt trails), there are some key guidelines to follow.
 To start, the loosely agreed-upon total mileage for when the midsole and cushioning of a quality running shoe should break down is in the 300 to 500 range.
 The factors mentioned above can swing that number to either end of the spectrum, and some minimalist racing flats have even shorter lifespans.
 Other indicators that it’s time to go shoe shopping are if you start developing new aches and pains in your knees, ankles, or feet, or if the shoe’s outsole is wearing down.

 Most of the shoes listed above are the most recent editions (at the time of publishing) that are widely available through various online retailers and local brick-and-mortar shops.
 But rapid turnover in the running shoe market means that you can sometimes save money by purchasing a prior-generation shoe.
 The same often goes for your local running store, although you may have to ask if a past-generation model is available.
 If you do decide to go this route, you’ll need to be mindful of any potential tweaks to the design between generations.
-Many changes are minor, while others can have a big impact on fit and performance such as widening the toe box or full-scale redesigns of the upper and foam.
+Many changes are minor, while others can have a big impact on fit and performance, such as widening the toe box or full-scale redesigns of the upper and foam.
 When it comes to running shoe updates, keep in mind that newer isn’t always better.
 Finally, it’s important to understand that long-term availability is unpredictable with discontinued styles, so if you love a specific model, it’s a good idea to stock up with a few pairs while you can.

 Despite their obvious similarities, road running and trail running are two vastly different disciplines that require their own unique set of gear (namely, shoes).
 As we mentioned above, road running shoes are generally lighter and more streamlined, emphasizing speed and responsiveness.
 On the other hand, trail running shoes have beefed-up materials, including more durable and protective uppers, increased midsole support (read: stiffer builds), and high-traction rubber that extends the lifespan of the sole.
 Using a road running shoe on technical trail will result in ripped uppers and blown-out soles (trust us, we’ve been there), while a trail running shoe will likely feel uncomfortable and overbuilt on pavement.